North Korea's Kim lays out key goals to boost military power | Law-Order

 They say North Korea likely assessed its drones as a cheap yet effective method to cause security jitters and a domestic divide in South Korea.

-Yoon, a conservative who took office in May, said on Tuesday that South Korea has had little anti-drone trainings since 2017, a year when his liberal predecessor Moon Jae-in was inaugurated.
+Yoon, a conservative who took office in May, said Tuesday that South Korea has had little anti-drone training since 2017, a year when his liberal predecessor Moon Jae-in was inaugurated.

-In an apparent effort to blame the alleged lax air defence system to Moon's engagement policy toward North Korea, Yoon said that "I think our people must have seen well how dangerous a policy relying on the North's good faith and (peace) agreements would be."
-Yoon's comments triggered a backlash from Moon's liberal opposition Democratic Party, which accused the president of trying to shift a responsibility for his government 's security policy failure to someone else.
+In an apparent effort to blame the allegedly lax air defense system to Moon's engagement policy toward North Korea, Yoon said that "I think our people must have seen well how dangerous a policy relying on the North's good faith and (peace) agreements would be."
+Moon's liberal opposition Democratic Party accused the president of trying to shift a responsibility for his government's security policy failure to someone else.

+Under a five-year arms build-up plan announced on Wednesday, South Korea's Defence Ministry said it'll push to bolster its so-called three-axis system - preemptive strike, missile defence and retaliatory attack capabilities - to cope with North Korean nuclear threats.

+To do so, it said it'll procure more stealth fighter jets and submarines capable of firing ballistic missiles, operate additional interceptor missiles and radars, and develop more powerful, precision-guided weapons.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)